FrankNFT-labs/iFeedback/README.md

 iFeedback
 =========

-Launch customer support e-mails directly from your app, pre-filled with critical information.
+Send customer support e-mails directly from your app, pre-filled with essential information.

 Do you ever receive user feedback from customers that lack details?
 "App doesn't work" or "App crashes, fix it please!"